MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-datasets-permissions.md

 ### Permissions granted via REST APIs

-Dataset permissions can be set via REST APIs.
-For more information, see [Dataset permissions in the context of the Power BI REST APIs](../developer/embedded/datasets-permissions.md).
+Semantic model permissions can be set via REST APIs.
+For more information, see [Semantic model permissions in the context of the Power BI REST APIs](../developer/embedded/datasets-permissions.md).

-## Dataset permissions and row-level security (RLS)
+## Semantic model permissions and row-level security (RLS)

 Row-level security may affect the ability of users with read or build permission on a dataset to read data from the dataset.